Accepting Your Offer

 To accept your offer of admission, please do the following:

 - Consult your offer letter to confirm your response deadline.

-- Use the Ontario Medical School Application Service (OMSAS) Secure Applicant Messaging Tool (SAM).
+- Use the Ontario Medical School Application Service (OMSAS) to send your response.
 Please log on to your completed OMSAS application, using your OMSAS user number, which starts with the letters ‘IT’, and password, and follow the instructions provided there.
 You will receive a confirmation e-mail from OMSAS that your response has been received.

 Enrolment Services, Undergraduate Medical Education

 Toronto ON M5S 1A8

 Make a tuition deposit payment using a credit card by following this step-by-step guideline.

 Personal cheques and bank transfers are not accepted.

 International students must read and sign the 'International Student Statement of Expectations' included in your offer package.
 This form must be submitted alongside your "Response and Consent Form" by the deadline indicated in your offer letter.

 Anyone wishing to study in Canada who is not a Canadian citizen or permanent resident must obtain a Study Permit and in some cases a Temporary Resident Visa (TRV) or an Electronic Travel Authorization (eTA) before entering Canada.
 Prospective students should contact the nearest Canadian visa office as soon as they receive their offer of admission as some countries have long processing times.